zazieproductions/interactive-harsh-noise-generator/README.md

 # NOISE WALL

 An interactive, browser-based harsh noise wall generator built with React, TypeScript, Vite, and the Web Audio API.
+It was developed by Zazie Productions LLC.

 NOISE WALL generates dense, reproducible noise textures entirely in the browser.
 Choose a noise source, shape it with distortion, feedback, filtering, modulation, bit reduction, sub-bass, and grit controls, then preview the result or export it as WAV or MP3.